 10Patrice Motsepe2.6South AfricaMining, Football

-These powerful figures remind us that Africa’s wealth is not just underground—it’s in vision, leadership, and grit.
-Whether building the world’s largest refinery or redefining luxury fashion, these leaders are shaping Africa’s narrative with every venture.
+These titans remind us that Africa’s wealth is not just in the soil but also in the grit, vision, and leadership.
+From the world’s largest refinery to revolutionizing high fashion, these trailblazers are telling Africa’s narrative one business at a time.

-Want more updates on African business and leaders?
-Subscribe to our newsletter and follow our [Africa Wealth and Innovation Series].
+Africans in business and leaders?
+More?
+Subscribe to our Newsletter and follow our [Africa Wealth and Innovation Series]